MNeMoNiCuZ/yolov8-scripts/README.md

 Open `generate.py` to edit some parameters.
 ```
 "model_path" is the path to your model.
+"mode" should be set to detection or segmentation based on what you want to output
 "selected_classes" is a list of the classes you wish to identify and detect when running the script.
 "class_overrides" is a list of overrides.
 Use this if you wish to substitute one class with another.
 This could be useful if the model is trained on the classes in the wrong order, or if you just wish to change the name of the label in the overlay images.
 "confidence_threshold" is the detection confidence needed to make it consider it a positive detection.